Ramon Casas: Tamarit and after

-In 1916, Casas and Deering traveled to Tamarit in Catalonia.
+In 1916, Casas and Deering traveled to Tamarit in Lérida.
 Deering purchased the entire village, and placed Casas in charge of the project of restoring it.
 Several years later, in 1924, he would return to Tamarit to paint numerous landscapes.
 Also in 1916, Deering purchased a house in Sitges, known as Can Xicarrons (now a museum), and the magazine Vell i Nou dedicated an issue to Casas.
 Up until this time, Casas had kept his distance from the battles of World War I, but in 1918 he visited the front; he painted a self-portrait wearing a military cape.

 Casas, Rusiñol, and Clarasó resumed regular annual joint exhibitions at Sala Parés in 1921; these continued until Rusiñol's death in 1931.
 However, that year he had a falling out with his friend Utrillo over Maricel Casas's close association with Deering; the breach was never healed.
 In 1922, Casas finally married Júlia Peraire, and in 1924 she came along with him on a trip to the United States, during which he once again made portraits of the rich and famous.

 By the 1920s, Casas had fallen far away from the avant-gardiste tendencies of his youth.
 If anything, his work from this period looks like of an academic painter of an earlier time than his work of the 1890s.
-He continued to paint landscapes and portraits, as well as anti-tuberculosis posters and others, but by the time of his death in 1932, shortly after the emergence of the Second Spanish Republic, he was already more a figure of the past.
+He continued to paint landscapes and portraits, as well as an anti-tuberculosis poster and others, but by the time of his death in 1932, shortly after the emergence of the Second Spanish Republic, he was already more a figure of the past.

+Death

+Casas contracted tuberculosis, a deadly, wide-spread disease of the time, and after a protracted, months-long illness he died on 29 February 1932 at his home on Carrer Descartes in the Sant Gervasi neighborhood of Barcelona, aged 66.
+His tuberculosis poster was published 3 years before his death.
+His grave is in Montjuïc Cemetery in Barcelona.